gift-surg/GIFT-Grab/README.md

 ## Getting started

+* Operating system
+   - GIFT-Grab has been extensively tested on Ubuntu Linux.
+   - Windows compatibility is experimental.
+Please see the [`experimental-windows` branch][windows].
 * Installation
    - [Required tools and libraries][gg-reqs] and [guidelines for installing them][gg-tips]
    - [Building GIFT-Grab from source][build-from-source] (C++ and Python)